 7. What words should you capitalize in a headline?

 The first time I asked this question, Alexa retrieves the box office gross the movie The Words.
-Leading me to head scratching moment and a resounding “Hmmm.”
+Leading me to a head-scratching moment and a resounding “Hmmm.”
 I asked Alexa again because she seemed to mishear my first request and she says, “Sorry, I don’t know that one.”
 Siri offers up helpful links about grammar usage.

 The first result?